odonnellryan/OrgChart/readme.md

 	  One to one relation with the `Company`

   - `Company` model
-  	    Sequential GUID as a PK (Note: this may give you performance problems with indexing, so it should be thought about a little more) so we can can easily generate our unique URL for the company org char page.
+  	    Sequential uuid as a PK (Note: this may give you performance problems with indexing, so it should be thought about a little more) so we can can easily generate our unique URL for the company org char page.
 Store this in the session for the user so they can access their `Companies` without